MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 ::: moniker-end

+::: moniker range="o365-germany"

 When you create, edit, or delete a custom user view, the changes will be shown in the **Views** list that all admins in your company see when they go to the **Users** page.
 You can create up to 50 custom views.

+::: moniker-end

+::: moniker range="o365-21vianet"

+When you create, edit, or delete a custom user view, the changes will be shown in the **Views** list that all admins in your company see when they go to the **Users** page.
+You can create up to 50 custom views.

+::: moniker-end

 > [!TIP]
 >  Standard user views are displayed by default in the **Filters** drop-down list.
 The standard filters include **All users**, **Licensed users**, **Guest users**,  **Sign-in allowed**, **Sign-in blocked**, **Unlicensed users**, **Users with errors**, **Billing admins**, **Global admins**, **Helpdesk admins**, **Service admins**, and **User management admins**.
 You can't edit or delete standard views.